Monish24/TwitchSocNet/README.md

 # TwitchSocNet

-An interactive social network analysis and visualization of the Twitch streaming community.
+interactive social network analysis and visualization of the Twitch streaming community.

 ## Overview
 TwitchSocNet maps connections between Twitch streamers, revealing community clusters, collaborations, and the social fabric of live streaming.